swiftlang/swift-foundation/Proposals/NNNN-concurrency-safe-notifications.md

 ### Require `NotificationCenter.Message` to conform to `Sendable`
 Conforming `NotificationCenter.Message` to `Sendable` is not necessary due to the `addObserver` and `post` methods enforcing the isolation specified by `NotificationCenter.Message`.

-Further, there may be cases where a non-`Sendable` `NotificationCenter.Message` is posted and observed from within the same isolation, which is a valid operation.
+Further, there may be cases where a non-`Sendable` `NotificationCenter.Message` is posted and observed from within the same isolation, which is a valid operation and should not be disallowed.